CSCfi/korp-backend/korppluginlib/README.md

 ### Keeping request-specific state

-Request-specific data can be passed from one plugin function to another within the same plugin class by using a `dict` attribute (or similar) indexed by request objects (or their ids).
-In general, the `enter_handler` method (the first mount point) should initialize a space for the data for a request, and `exit_handler` (the last mount point) should delete it.
-For example:
+Request-specific data can be passed from one callback method to another within the same callback plugin class by using a `dict` attribute (or similar) indexed by request objects (or their ids).
+In general, the `enter_handler` callback method (called at the first hook point) should initialize a space for the data for a request, and `exit_handler` (called at the last hook point) should delete it.
+For
+example:

     from types import SimpleNamespace

-    class StateTest(korppluginlib.KorpFunctionPlugin):
+    class StateTest(korppluginlib.KorpCallbackPlugin):

         _data = {}